ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 ], result => console.log('deleted'));
 ```

 `ts` is mandatory.
-At least one other flags must be included in a state object.
+At least one other flag must be included in a state object.

 ## Flush Buffers
-If you want to flush the buffers for one or all datapoints to the Database, you can use the build in system function `flushBuffer`:
+If you want to flush the buffers for one or all data points to the Database, you can use the build in system function `flushBuffer`:

 ```javascript
 sendTo('influxdb.0', 'flushBuffer', {id: 'mbus.0.counter.xxx'